All Episodes

 He's gaining ground in Pennsylvania.

-Now they've found, you know, here's the Wilder effect, and it's named for Doug Wilder, who ran for governor of Virginia.
+Now, they've found, you know, here's the Wilder effect, and it's named for Doug Wilder, who ran for governor of Virginia.

 It's also sometimes called a Bradley effect for Tom Bradley in Los Angeles.

-And basically what it is is a white people lie to pollsters.
+And basically what it is, is a white people lie to pollsters.

-The reverse wilder effect has been discovered.
+The reverse Wilder effect has been discovered.

-Sometimes when pollsters get hold of black people, black people will not say they're voting for the black guy because they don't want the pollster to think that the only thing that matters to them is racial solidarity.
+Sometimes when pollsters get a hold of black people, black people will not say they're voting for the black guy because they don't want the pollster to think that the only thing that matters to them is racial solidarity.

 Some people, I've got the story here deep in the chaos stack.

-They will not say that they're going to vote for the black guy or the black candidate uh in an actual representative way.
+They will not say that they're going to vote for the black guy or the black candidate in an actual representative way.

-But if it is a machine that does the call, if it's a robocall, if it's obviously a machine, the polling people get different results from the same sample.
+But if it is a machine that does the call, it's a robocall, if it's obviously a machine, the polling people get different results from the same sample.

 The point is that the black people who called by a machine from a polling company are more honest talking to the machine than a human being.

-I read the story and I said, Well, the solution to this is like we're solving everything in this country.
+I read the story and I said, well, the solution to this is like we're solving everything in this country.

 We're balkanizing ourselves.